nats-io/nats-site/content/documentation/tutorials/gnatsd-install.md

 brew install gnatsd
 ```

-Note that this method may not install the latest released version.

 ### Start the NATS server

 You can invoke the NATS server binary, with no options and no configuration file, to start a server with acceptable standalone defaults (no authentication, no clustering).